-TEKCE Expands Global Reach with New Real Estate Partner and Affiliate Programs
+TEKCE expands global reach with new real estate partner and affiliate programs

+- TEKCE’s new Partner and Affiliate Programs give property professionals and content creators real-time CRM visibility, white-label access to 7,000+ verified listings, and a transparent, trackable workflow for overseas sales.

-TEKCE Real Estate (http://TEKCE.com/) announced an expanded Partner Program and a new Affiliate Program that make cross-border property sales more transparent and mutually rewarding.
+Malaga, Spain — TEKCE Real Estate announced an expanded Partner Program and a new Affiliate Program that make cross-border property sales more transparent and mutually rewarding.
 The programs run on the MyTEKCE platform and a white-label version of the TEKCE App, giving partners and affiliates real-time tracking, branded client experiences, and access to TEKCE’s 7,000+ property portfolio across Spain, the United Arab Emirates, Türkiye and Northern Cyprus.

 “Real estate is ultimately a trust business.
 We built our model so every stakeholder can clearly see what’s happening, when, and why,” said Özkan Tekçe, COO of TEKCE Real Estate.
 “Through MyTEKCE and our partner ecosystem, you don’t just collaborate with TEKCE, you work transparently inside our system with your brand, your clients, and full process visibility from first inquiry to commission payout.
 Every challenge we once faced as a partner became a building block of this system.
 We designed this program so our partners never have to encounter those same obstacles.”